EstefiRojas/Lab-Notebook/GeneFunctionality/README_Liang.md

 # Get basic stats from the lncRNA annotations file
 ./analyze_gtf_stats.sh ../data/references/gencode.v49.long_noncoding_RNAs.gtf

 ```

 ## Step 6: Get mRNA readings to cure the lncRNA list of essentials

 This step involves finding protein coding genes that will attach to the list of gRNAs from the previous step.
-The objective is to flag those that match both lncRNA and mRNA in the same strand so that the list of lncRNAs
-is clean and really essential.

 ```bash